 What is the Symbolism of a Dandelion Tattoo?

 Dandelion tattoos are a very popular form of body art.
-But what exactly does the symbolism of a dandelion tattoo represent?
+But what exactly does the symbolism of a bright yellow dandelion represent in tattoo form?
 Dandelions have many meanings depending on different cultures and belief systems, but they always symbolize something positive.

-Most commonly, a dandelion tattoo is a symbol of hope.
+Most commonly, a this type of tattoo is a symbol of hope.
 The seeds are dispersed by the wind and blow away in the wind, bringing new life wherever they go.
 This weed can be found just about anywhere, which makes it symbolic for people who feel uprooted from their communities or neighborhoods – another great reason to consider getting a dandelion tattoo.

 Dandelions are often considered a nuisance in gardens and lawns, but they’re also the flower of life.
 They represent courage, hope, happiness, and love.
 People who have dandelion tattoos usually want to show that these qualities are important for them.